 It’s no secret that jobs are harder to come by than ever.
-The current generation is faced with a more difficult environment than their parents, or their grandparents — you’d have to extend your scope back to the 1930s to find an economic and employment situation as dire as this.
+The current generation is faced with a more difficult work environment than their parents, or their grandparents .
+You’d have to extend your search back to the 1930s to find an economic and employment situation as dire as today.

 That’s the bad news.
 What’s the good news?
 Well, the generation that weathered the Great Depression saw huge advances in their economic potential — not merely compared to the Depression years, but to any previous period of American history.
 This means that although the next few years may be a significant struggle, the following years have every chance of making up for it.

 In the short term, the single best thing that one can do is develop useful job skills with an eye on current and future trends.
-Sure, it sounds easy when you put it like that, but don’t go crazy and starting buying yourself gift baskets, understand that the practical application is often another matter.
+Sure, it sounds easy when you put it like that, but don’t go crazy.
+It’s necessary to understand that the practical application is often another matter.

-Or, in the most difficult situation, you’re just starting out with what you may think are no skills, nothing to offer aside from a basic education — or not even that much (another obvious tip: go for the next level in your education, whether it’s a high school diploma, GED, associates, bachelors, or other college degree).
+On the other hand, the most difficult situation would find you’re just starting out with what you may think are no skills, nothing to offer aside from a basic education — or not even that much (another obvious tip: go for the next level in your education, whether it’s a high school diploma, GED, associates, bachelors, or other college degree).

 No matter what your situation, no matter what your prospects seem to be, you can put yourself in a better position.
 It’s difficult to recognize this when you are worried about today’s rent, tomorrow’s food, and yesterday’s utility bills, but there are programs and funds set aside exactly for people in such situations.